mehta-asim/Mehta_A_RPS_Fall2020/README.md

 # Rock Paper Scissors - Python text-based take on a classic!

-Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!
+Pick your weapon and play against the computer - you'll only get a virtual sting if youo lose!

 ## Prerequisites